 Vermont has beautiful, accessible waterfalls.
 Here’s a review of our favorite Vermont waterfalls

-Where to stay: After a long day of driving, swimming, and adventuring, it’s time to settle in for the night in the village of Waitsfield.
-For a unique lodging opportunity, check out this adorable cottage for rent at the base of Mount Ellen, which is available on VRBO.
+Where to stay: After a long day of driving, swimming, and adventuring, it’s time to settle in for the night in the village of Warren.
+For a unique, high-end lodging opportunity, check out The Pitcher Inn, which features luxurious rooms and an onsite spa.
+It’s a splurge, but well worth it!

-Where to eat: American Flatbread Pizza — undoubtedly the best wood-fired pizza in the state of Vermont.
+Where to eat: Visit the original home of American Flatbread Pizza at Lareau Farm in Waitsfield — undoubtedly the best wood-fired pizza in Vermont.

 Day 4: Waitsfield to Stowe